Haiti Earthquake 2021 Relief Efforts

 For more information on the situation in Haiti, please call us at

 The people of Haiti are survivors.
-But deep poverty is compounded by devastating storms and lack of infrastructure.
-In this mix, one focus of our programs has been children’s education as we repair school buildings, support children’s studies and have been piloting some new education initiatives.
+But deep poverty is compounded by devastating storms and a lack of infrastructure.
+In this mix, one focus of our programs has been children’s education, as we repair school buildings, support children’s studies and pilot new education initiatives.